 Surprisingly, low carbohydrate eaters whose dietary recordings suggested that they were mostly following a regular temporal meals pattern turned out to be consuming the highest amount of total energy among the three types of carbohydrate eaters.
 Detailed profiling of energy composition according to the time slots revealed that low carbohydrate eaters actually had a higher proportion of energy contributed by both alcohol and fat.
 A high percentage of fat consumption was shown in all 7-time slots, energy coming from alcohol exceeded more than one-fifth of the total energy after 8 pm.
 These findings explained why they were actually consuming the highest energy among the three types of carbohydrate eaters.
 In the meantime, we also found that participants consuming low carbohydrate food had a higher prevalence of diabetes, hypertension, and obesity.
 These health issues might lead them (or advice were given by their physicians) to replace carbohydrates in their diet to other energy sources such as fat, protein, or even alcohol.
 Therefore, there is a possibility that they chose to follow low carbohydrate diets for health purposes, but many of them were replacing carbohydrates with higher energy condensed food or even alcohol at night which might indeed be a public health concern.

 Next, when looking into the details of the timing and composition of the energy intake among the moderate carbohydrate eaters, we realised that although these individuals did not consume as much alcohol as low carbohydrate eaters did at night, they consumed the highest amount of energy, especially during the time period as late as after 10 pm.
-People fell into moderate carbohydrate eaters group seemed to have the tendency of having their food or meals later than high carbohydrate eaters.
+People who fell into moderate carbohydrate eaters group seemed to have the tendency of having their food or meals later than high carbohydrate eaters.
 They consumed the highest amount of carbohydrates and also total energy among three types of carbohydrate eaters during the following time slots: 9-12 noon, 2-5 pm, 8-10 pm, and 10pm-6am.
 These individuals in the NDNS RP were younger, largely single, with lower average income, and lower education level.
 They might correspond to the “late eaters” defined by previous studies [8,9].

 Finally, the high carbohydrate eaters identified by our MLCA models had the highest absolute total amount of carbohydrate intake.
 Most (nearly 70%) of their total energy intake occurred during 6-9 am, 12-2 pm, and 5-8 pm time slots although their total energy consumption was not the highest (between low and moderate carbohydrate eaters).
 High carbohydrate eaters were also found to be the ones that consumed the least amount of energy after 8 pm.
 Therefore, contrary to what was anticipated at the beginning, people who followed high percentage carbohydrate days for most of their time were actually eating a healthier diet compared with the other two eating patterns.